sbarbari/voltha-perf-base/PITCHME.md

 ---

-### 3.2 Scenario B: Saturation point of a system with ETCD key/value store + persistent volume
+### 3.2 Scenario B: Saturation point of a system with ETCD & PV

 This test __creates and enables simulated_olt__ devices against a VOLTHA deployment until it reaches the saturation point, i.e. the maximum number of devices that the environment can support until the system stops